Fight for the Future: Internet Slowdown Day

-Verizon Protests
+Verizon protests

 On December 7, 2017, a week before the FCC Chair Ajit Pai (former Verizon counsel) moved to repeal net neutrality, FFTF and Free Press organized over 700 protests in front of Verizon stores in every state in the country; nearly 300 people attended the rally in midtown Manhattan.
-A NYT article highlighted the role of young people in these protests.
+A New York Times article highlighted the role of young people in these protests.

 Congressional Review Act (CRA)

 After the FCC voted to repeal the 2015 Open Internet Order, FFTF applied pressure on Congress to pass the CRA which would undo the FCC's decision.
 On May 16, 2018, fifty United States senators including three Republican Senators, voted to restore net neutrality under the CRA.
-FFTF's DemsAgainstThe.net campaign targeted the 16 House Democrats who did not support the Act, listing total donations each official received from the telecom industry.
+FFTF's DemsAgainstThe.net campaign targeted the 16 House Democrats who did not support the Act, listing the total donations that each official received from the telecommunications industry.
 The Congressional term ended before the House could act, preventing the CRA from going through.

 California net neutrality law (SB 822)

-When ISPs made an estimated $1.3 million in donations to California lawmakers to try to eviscerate the state's robust net neutrality bill, FFTF activists fought back through phone calls, texts, ad buys, lawmaker scoreboards, and crowdfunded billboards.
+When Internet Service Providers (ISPs) made an estimated $1.3 million in donations to California lawmakers to try to weaken the state's robust net neutrality bill, FFTF activists fought back through phone calls, texts, ad buys, lawmaker scoreboards, and crowdfunded billboards.
 Following reports that Verizon throttled service to firefighters battling the worst wildfire in the state's history, more than 1,000 firefighters and other first responders signed on to an open letter calling for the restoration of the rules.
 The California bill passed with bipartisan backing on August 31, 2018.
 The LA Times and other major outlets credited the public outcry for the turnaround.
 After the U.S. Department of Justice challenged the law in court, the state agreed to delay its implementation until a final ruling.
 On October 1, 2019, the D.C.
 Circuit Court of Appeals ruled to allow states to pass their own rules.

-FCC Legal Irregularities
+FCC legal irregularities

-FFTF challenged the FCC's claim that DDoS attacks prevented the filing of tens of thousands of pro–net neutrality comments.
-FFTF's Comcastroturf.com tool helped Internet users collectively investigate fraudulent comments submitted to the FCC's net neutrality docket using stolen identities and helped spark major investigations from members of Congress, Attorneys General, the Wall Street Journal, the Government Accountability Office, and others.
+FFTF challenged the FCC's claim that Distributed Denial of Service (DDoS) attacks prevented the filing of tens of thousands of pro-net neutrality comments.
+FFTF's Comcastroturf.com tool helped Internet users collectively investigate fraudulent comments submitted to the FCC's net neutrality docket using stolen identities and helped spark major investigations from members of Congress, state Attorneys General, the Wall Street Journal, the Government Accountability Office, and others.
 Comcast tried to shut down the site, and sent FFTF a cease and desist order which it later rescinded.